nongnoochr/dl_styletransfer_experiment/README.md

-# Applying the 'Style Transfer' method to create a "Thai Modern Artwork"
+# Applying the 'Style Transfer' algorithm to create a "Thai Modern Artwork"

+This project contains my experiment  to apply the **Style Transfer** algorithm in Deep Learning to produce a new "Thai Modern Artwork".

+See more details about this work in my medium post [(Style Transfer) How to create a "Thai Modern Artwork" without artistic skills](www.tobeadded.com)

 ### Table of Contents